 10. If you have done everything correctly, you have just mounted the scope to all the exact tolerances that have been machined into all the scope mount components.
-Everything to its true and exact mechanical center point.
-Your rifles scope is now properly mounted and is range ready for a Accurate Sight-In.
+Everything is to its true and exact mechanical center point.
+Your rifle’s scope is now properly mounted and is range ready for an Accurate Sight-In.

 Step 1.
 Measure the rifle barrel diameter where it attaches to the rifles action under the scope and divide it in half.

 Step 2.
 Measure the scope diameter directly over-top of where you got barrel diameter measurement and divide it in half.

 Step 3.
 Measure the distance from the top of the rifle barrel to the bottom of the scope on the rifle where you measured both diameters.